Sherwood Forest

 ......

 In complete reverse, Sherwood has gained species which actually benefit from warmer Winter conditions.
-Recent climatic changes have also led to wetter Summers (especially since 2004) and even since 2006, many invertebrates (Ladybirds and Shieldbugs being especially noticeable) have seen numbers decrease dramatically in 2007, but gradually increase to the present good numbers in 2009.
+Recent climatic changes have also led to wetter Summers (especially since 2004) and even since 2006, many invertebrates (Ladybirds and Shieldbugs being especially noticeable) have seen numbers decrease dramatically in 2007 through factors unknown, but gradually increase to the good numbers of more recent Summers.
 It's therefore possible, that the apparent disappearance of some species, could actually be cyclical over varying degrees of time.
-Some moths have suffered similarly and we have seen a distinct lack of numbers amongst many common moths in 2008 and 2009.
+Some moths have suffered similarly and we saw a distinct lack of numbers among many common moths in 2008 and 2009.

 A large aspect of Sherwood's management is a balancing act.
 The area is extremely popular with the public for obvious reasons and easier accessability via the increase in the motor car, has led to greater public use.
 Yet despite it's popularity with the public, it is still surprisingly easy to find you have the forest to yourself, especially in areas furthest away from the Major Oak.
 An extremely good network of paths crosses various areas of the site, with much less often used forest paths in all other areas.
 Most of the Country Park is fenced off into sections, which helps keep the public out, but also keeps the Longhorn Cattle in.